neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

 Node Type Definition
 ====================

-Each TYPO3CR Node (we'll just call it Node in the remaining text) has a specific *node type*.
+Each Neos ContentRepository Node (we'll just call it Node in the remaining text) has a specific *node type*.
 Node Types can be defined in any package by declaring them in ``Configuration/NodeTypes.yaml``.